Anunez1990/TO_DO_APP/README.md

 $dbname = "an74";

 ## Set up Local Database
-the database is included under the folder database, where you will find the slq file.
-In order to have the database available just download the file and imported in PHPmyAdmin.
+The database is included under the folder database, where you will find the SQL file.
+In order to have the database available just download the file and imported it in PHPmyAdmin.
-In order to make the application works you have to name your database an74.
-Otherwise you have to change the query's for all the project.
+In order to make the application works, you have to name your database an74.
+Otherwise, you have to change the queries for all the projects.